Molly Haskell

-Molly Clark Haskell (born September 29, 1939) is an American feminist film critic and author.
+Molly Clark Haskell (born September 29, 1939) is an American film critic and author.
 She contributed to The Village Voice—first as a theatre critic, then as a movie reviewer—and from there moved on to New York magazine and Vogue.
 Her most influential book is From Reverence to Rape: The Treatment of Women in the Movies (1974; revised and reissued in 1987).
 She co-hosted Turner Classic Movies' The Essentials with Robert Osborne in 2006 for one season.

-Early life
+Early life and education

-Molly Haskell was born in Charlotte, North Carolina, and grew up in Richmond, Virginia.
-She attended St. Catherine's School, Sweet Briar College, the University of London and the Collège de Sorbonne before settling in New York.
+Molly Haskell was born in Charlotte, North Carolina, and grew up in a house on Pocahontas Avenue in Richmond, Virginia.
+She was the daughter of Mary Haskell, a prominent Richmond socialite.

+Haskell attended St. Catherine's School, Sweet Briar College, the University of London and the Collège de Sorbonne before settling in New York.
+She was presented as a debutante at the Bal du Bois.
 In the 1960s, she worked for the French Film Office, where she wrote a newsletter about that country's films for the New York press and served as an interpreter for French film directors attending openings of their movies in New York.

 Career

 Haskell then worked at The Village Voice, and became a movie reviewer.
-Haskell finally found a steady career with New York magazine and Vogue.
+Haskell also wrote for New York magazine and Vogue.

 In the documentary For the Love of Movies: The Story of American Film Criticism (2009), Haskell discusses her time at Village Voice in the 1960s when she looked at film dually, "both as a film lover and as a feminist" and of how, at a young age, she was affected by the French film, Les Diaboliques (1955).
 She is one of the main contributors to the 2013 documentary "In Search of the Ideal Male: Made in Hollywood" where she explores the evolution of gender roles in Hollywood.

 The publications Haskell has written for include The New York Times, The Guardian, Esquire, The Nation, Town and Country Magazine, the New York Observer, The New York Review of Books, and Film Comment.
 She was Artistic Director of the Sarasota French Film Festival, has served on the selection committee of the New York Film Festival, and been associate Professor of Film at Barnard College and Adjunct Professor of Film at Columbia University.

-Haskell participated in the 2012 Sight & Sound critics' poll, where she listed her ten favorite films as follows: À Nos Amours, Au Hasard Balthazar, The Awful Truth, Chinatown, Claire's Knee, I Know Where I'm Going!, Madame de..., The Shop Around the Corner, Sunrise: A Song of Two Humans, and Vertigo.
+Haskell participated in the 2012 Sight & Sound critics' poll, where she listed her ten favorite films as follows: À Nos Amours, Au hasard Balthazar, The Awful Truth, Chinatown, Claire's Knee, I Know Where I'm Going!, Madame de..., The Shop Around the Corner, Sunrise: A Song of Two Humans, and Vertigo.

 Personal life

 Haskell was married to fellow film critic Andrew Sarris, who died on June 20, 2012.

+Haskell's brother later came out as a transgender woman and was the subject of her memoir My Brother, My Sister.